JMorris1575/confirmation2018/docs/team_sections.rst

 I decided to change the name of the 'Development' link in the header menu to 'Team Pages'.
 That won't be hard at all!...

 By accident I changed the link in the help menu also, though I don't have any help pages to go to yet.

+I created a ``sorry.html`` page to use for sections I don't have ready yet, and made the "Team Pages" header menu button into a dropdown menu.
+The help -> Team Pages selection goes to the ``sorry.html`` page but the Team Pages -> Candidate Reports goes nowhere at the moment.
+I will need a url path and a view to make that work.